 Appointees may login to CUPIS to check their accrued leave position.
 They may also consult the Central Leave Administrator in the Human Resources Office (for Term (A)/(HA)-equivalent appointees) or Department’s/Unit’s Local Leave Administrator (for Term (B)/(C) and-equivalent appointees).

 The payment of accrued benefits in S1995 to the retiring appointees will be arranged by the Finance Office within 2 months from the retirement date.
 "Deferred payment option (DPO)" is available to a Scheme member who will leave University service at or after the age of 55.
 Currently, Scheme members who elect DPO may have payment of accrued benefit under S1995 deferred for a maximum of three years from the date of retirement or until June 30, 2024, whichever the earlier.
 During the deferment period, the leaving member may switch his/her investment options in the same manner as serving active members.
 Application for deferred payment arrangement should be made to the Payroll and Superannuation Unit prior to members’ retirement.
-For enquiry, please contact the Payroll and Superannuation Unit of Finance Office at 3943 7283 or 3943 7251.
+For enquiry, please contact the Payroll and Superannuation Unit of Finance Office at 3943 7283.

 Accrued benefits in the University's Mandatory Provident Fund Scheme (MPFS)

 The MPFS Trustees will contact the retiring appointees regarding the arrangements on payment or transfer of the accrued benefits in MPFS.
 In short, the Balance from the Voluntary Contribution will be released to the retiring appointees upon leaving University employment.
 The Balance from the Mandatory Contribution will be preserved until the statutory payout situations, e.g. retired appointees attain the age of 65, or attain the age of 60 and declare that they will cease employment permanently.
 For enquiry, please contact the Payroll and Superannuation Unit at 3943 7252.